-So here comes my need to strike a good balance between satisfying my taste buds (life’s too short to eat stuff you won’t enjoy!) and making sure what I eat is as nourishing as possible.
+So here comes today’s Vegetarian Burrito Bowl, created to strike a good balance between satisfying my taste buds (life’s too short to eat stuff you won’t enjoy!) and making sure what I eat is as nourishing as possible.

 It will keep you full for ages without the sleepiness that comes after a big meal and, as the name of the recipe itself says, it’ll leave you feeling good, knowing that you’ve just had a seriously tasty meal that’s also great for you.